Nutrigenomics starts with you and ends with food

 When we know the genes involved and which nutrients affect these genes, we can use nutrition to achieve optimal health.

 In this blog article, I will describe the origins of this new field of nutrition science and describe more precisely what nutrigenomics means.
+You can learn more about nutrigenomics in my new book, The Genomic Kitchen.
 But first, let's go over two examples of how it works and see how you can use nutrigenomics to create the best path for your health.

 Nutrigenomics example: Activation of Vitamin D